When to Use duo

 # CLARIFY → "OAuth or email/password?
 Session or JWT?"

-# EXECUTE → writes spec in TODO.md with AC
+# EXECUTE → writes the spec to TODO.md with AC

 # RECORD → updates DECISIONS.md